sheyll/extensible-effects-concurrent/README.md

   in internal state called __Model__, and some nice helper functions to access the model.
 These functions allow the use of lenses.
-  Unlike the effectful server, the effects that the callback functions can use are defined in this module.
+  Unlike the effect server, the effects that the callback functions can use are defined in this module.

-* [CallbackServer](./src/Control/Eff/Concurrent/Protocol/CallbackServer.hs) A server based on the `EffectfulServer` that does not require a type class instance like the stateful and effectful servers do.
+* [CallbackServer](./src/Control/Eff/Concurrent/Protocol/CallbackServer.hs) A server based on the `EffectfulServer` that does not require a type class instance like the stateful and effect servers do.
    It can be used to define _inline_ servers.

 #### Events and Observers